Speech-Language Pathology Frequently Asked Questions

 What if my home is not suitable for therapy sessions, do you have an alternative location or option?

 We work with the family members.
 The Speech-Mechanic has an office that is conveniently located in the University Area off of I-85.
+Therapy through telecommunication or tele-therapy is also an available option.
 In addition, treatment can be provided anywhere else the family prefers, be it the park, library, or after school daycare.

 Can family members or caregivers participate in treatment sessions?